Kellenkjames/RB109/mutability_of_objects/example_1.md

 Since `a` is now the String `"not there"`; this is what is output. `b` is assigned to `a` before `a` is reassigned; therefore, it will output the String `"hi there"`.

-This problem demonstrates reassignment in Ruby; reassignment is a non-mutating operation.
-When two variables are pointing to the same object and one of the variables is reassigned; the variable that is reassigned breaks the binding of the reference to the original object.
+This problem demonstrates reassignment in Ruby; reassignment doesn't mutate the object referenced by that variable, instead, the variable is bound to a different object.
+The original object is merely disconnected from the variable.